apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

 [/block]
 The same arguments can be used if you prefer to use [DSN](https://en.wikipedia.org/wiki/Data_source_name) (Data Source Name) for connection purposes.

-To configure DSN on Windows you should use a system tool called `odbcad32` that is ODBC Data Source Administrator.
-To launch it go to `Control panel`->`Administrative Tools`->`Data Sources (ODBC)`.
-Once ODBC Data Source Administrator is launched choose `Add...`->`Apache Ignite` and configure your DSN in the desired way.
+To configure DSN on Windows, you should use a system tool called `odbcad32` which is an ODBC Data Source Administrator.
+To launch this tool, go to `Control panel`->`Administrative Tools`->`Data Sources (ODBC)`.
+Once the ODBC Data Source Administrator is launched, select `Add...`->`Apache Ignite` and configure your DSN in the desired way.

-To do the same on Linux you have to locate odbc.ini file.
+To do the same on Linux, you have to locate the `odbc.ini` file.
 The file location varies among Linux distributions and depends on a specific Driver Manager used by a Linux distribution.
 As an example, if you are using `unixODBC` then you can run the following command that will print out system wide ODBC related details:
 [block:code]
 {
   "codes": [